-The Swan River Trust is the vesting body for the Swan Canning Riverpark and an advisory body to the Minister for Environment that provides high level, independent advice on the protection of the river and related developments.
-The Trust prepares and submits the River Protection Strategy to the Minister for Environment for approval.
-The Trust is also responsible for reporting on the implementation of the strategy.
+The Swan River Trust is the vesting body for the Swan Canning Riverpark and an advisory body to the Minister for Environment that provides high level, independent advice on the protection of the River reserve and related developments.
+The Trust prepared and submitted the River Protection Strategy to the Minister for Environment for approval.
+The Trust is responsible for reporting on the strategy's implementation.